 Small toys or toys with small parts pose a choking hazard to children under the age of three.
 Use a paper towel tube to measure the size of the toy or part.
 If it fits entirely in the tube, it’s a choking hazard.
 Toys with small, non-removable parts can still be a choking hazard if those parts can be broken off.

 Children under the age of three are especially vulnerable since they tend to put things into their mouths.
 Parents should never assume that children know better than to do this.

 Beware of toys that contain lead paint.
-Millions of such toys made in China have been recalled recently, and recalls continue to come out on a regular basis.
+Millions of such toys made in China have been recalled in the past and recalls continue on a regular basis.
 Check your child’s toy inventory against Consumer Product Safety Commission’s list of recalls.
-A link to the website is also available on http://www.westchestergov.com/.

 Be vigilant, because county inspectors have found some recalled toys still available on store shelves.

 Also beware of children’s jewelry.
 We’re recommending that parents not allow their children to use inexpensive toy jewelry, as much of it has been found to contain lead, often in dangerously high amounts.
 With so much lead-containing toy jewelry in the marketplace, why take a chance?
 It’s better to be safe than sorry.